History of general-purpose CPUs: 1960s: Computer revolution and CISC

 As the S/360 was to be a successor to both scientific machines like the 7090 and data processing machines like the 1401, it needed a design that could reasonably support all forms of processing.
 Hence the instruction set was designed to manipulate simple binary numbers, and text, scientific floating-point (similar to the numbers used in a calculator), and the binary-coded decimal arithmetic needed by accounting systems.

 Almost all following computers included these innovations in some form.
 This basic set of features is now called complex instruction set computing (CISC, pronounced "sisk"), a term not invented until many years later, when reduced instruction set computing (RISC) began to get market share.

 In many CISCs, an instruction could access either registers or memory, usually in several different ways.
 This made the CISCs easier to program, because a programmer could remember only thirty to a hundred instructions, and a set of three to ten addressing modes rather than thousands of distinct instructions.
 This was called an orthogonal instruction set.
 The PDP-11 and Motorola 68000 architecture are examples of nearly orthogonal instruction sets.

 There was also the BUNCH (Burroughs, UNIVAC, NCR, Control Data Corporation, and Honeywell) that competed against IBM at this time; however, IBM dominated the era with S/360.

-The Burroughs Corporation (which later merged with Sperry/Univac to form Unisys) offered an alternative to S/360 with their Burroughs large systems B5000 series.
+The Burroughs Corporation (which later merged with Sperry/Univac to form Unisys) offered an alternative to S/360 with their B5000 series.
 In 1961, the B5000 had virtual memory, symmetric multiprocessing, a multiprogramming operating system (Master Control Program (MCP)), written in ALGOL 60, and the industry's first recursive-descent compilers as early as 1964.